bryanwagner/node-dod/README.md

 Initially, we use [NodeCSV](https://www.npmjs.com/package/csv) to parse the CSV files, but CSV parsing takes a considerable amount of the processing time.
 To optimize, we also provide a manual parser which is indeed faster, but at maintenance cost.
 In a real-world solution we should consider:

 * What requirements do we have regarding how data is stored?
 Do we need CSV or can we use a binary format?
-* Using a library greatly reduces future maintenance cost
+* Using a library greatly reduces future maintenance cost.
 * Sometimes, a custom solution is not inherently difficult.
-The custom solution in `ohlc_utils.js` uses a doubly-nested loop but this logic can be delegated to internal libraries and unit tested.
+The custom solution in `ohlc_utils.js` uses a doubly-nested loop, but this logic can be delegated to internal libraries and unit tested.
 See [RFC 4180](https://tools.ietf.org/html/rfc4180#section-2).

 For our large test file, the CSV parser library takes 10.08 seconds to run both benchmarks whereas the custom solution takes 6.86 seconds and is approximately 1.5 times faster.
-The reason the custom solution is faster likely is because there are far less event-driven callbacks passed between transformers, so there is fewer indirection.
+The reason the custom solution is faster likely is because there are far less event-driven callbacks passed between transformers so there is fewer indirection.
 The parser can be toggled with the config option `USE_OPTIMIZED_CSV_PARSE`.

 ## Results